Want to learn how to keep deer out of the garden? You’re in the right place.

 When deer cannot see into your garden and observe the delicious wonders that grow within, they are much less likely to invade your garden.
 In other words, when it comes to deer, what’s out of sight is also out of mind.

-Planting robust privacy shrubs, thick hedges, edging plants, or trees around your property is an effective way to keep deer out of the yard.
+Planting robust privacy shrubs, thick hedges, edging plants, or trees around your property is an effective way to reduce deer activity and limit deer damage.

 12. Use Deer-Resistant Varieties